Ballots¶

 Returns True if

-.The return value is True when both
+xis indifferent withy.The return value is True when both

-are assigned values and the value ofx
+xandyare assigned values and the value ofxequals the value ofy.

 - median(**kwargs)[source]¶